American Urological Association

 Didusch's studio was the scene of many official and unofficial meetings.
 The Program Committee frequently met in Didusch's studio to finalise scientific sessions for the annual meetings.
 The property was actually purchased 20 years later with the final payment made in 1975.

-The AUA Office of Education began operation from Aspen, Colorado under the direction of Dr Russell Scott Jr (pictured left) as of 13 July 1976.
+The AUA Office of Education began operation from Aspen, Colorado under the direction of Dr Russell Scott Jr (pictured right) as of 13 July 1976.
 As Director of the Office of Education, Dr Scott was responsible for developing and conducting all AUA Educational projects in collaboration with the AUA Education Council, then chaired by Dr C Eugene Carlton.
 The Office of Education was founded to execute the administrative workload of the Education Council.
 Dr Scott held the post as OE Director until the summer of 1980 at which time Dr Carlton assumed the position of Director of Education for the AUA.
 Dr Carlton hired Mr William A Brubaker, Assistant Director of the Office of Education.
 The Education Office relocated to Houston, Texas as of 15 June 1980 where Dr Carlton and Mr Brubaker organized a new staff to function.

 Prior to 1987, the AUA was not officially departmentalised.
 The operations from the Baltimore Headquarters Office were considered under the general umbrella of "Administration."
 All Association activities, other than the Education Office courses, were administered through the Baltimore office.
 Beginning in 1987, two lengthy studies were conducted of the AUA - one by Ingoldsby to search for a CEO and the other by Strategies Inc of the AUA's operations.
 The Ingoldsby study resulted in the employment of G James Gallagher as Executive Director on 1 February 1988.
 The Strategies' study resulted in departmentalising AUA operations in Baltimore.

 In 2002, not only did the American Urological Association celebrate its 100th anniversary, but it also celebrated its 50th anniversary of having settled in Baltimore, Maryland as its home.
 In 1952, AUA leased one small apartment.
 In 1999, AUA owns a large property, from 1110-1128 North Charles Street.
 In 1952, there were just three employees; in 1999, there are more than 50.
 In 1952, the AUA membership was just 1,365.
 In 1999, it is more than 13,000.
 In 1952, the Association's Executive Committee was concerned with graduate education, research, and the effect of government on urologists' practice.
-In 1999...well, some things just do not change!
+In 1999 ... well, some things just do not change!

 In 2003, the American Urological Association consolidated its Office of Education in Houston with the North Charles Street office in a new headquarters building in Linthicum, MD.